 Once everything is filled out on your form and you’ve triple-checked it for accuracy, it’s time to sign and file Articles of Organization for your LLC.

-Of course, if you’re comfortable, you can sign and file the Articles yourself which will register your information with the Secretary of State Corporations Division.
+Of course, if you’re comfortable, you can sign and file the Articles yourself, which will register your information with the Secretary of State Corporations Division.
 But you can also choose to use an LLC formation service.
-They’ll sign and file your LLC’s Articles of Organization on behalf of your company and register their information with the Secretary of State rather than your own.
+They’ll sign and file your LLC’s Articles of Organization on behalf of your company and register their information with the Secretary of State.

 You have a couple of filing options for your Articles of Organization.
 You can file online or by mail.
 You can file by mail by sending the form along with a payment for the filing fee.
 Just send it to:

 PO Box 778/600 W. Main St., Rm.
 322

 You can also choose the online filing option.
 You’ll still need to pay the filing fee if you file online, which you can do with a credit card.
 Click here to file your Articles of Organization online.